Black Seeds for Weight Loss: The Science & Safety

 Inflammation Reduction

-Chronic, low-grade inflammation is increasingly recognized as a driver of weight gain and metabolic dysfunction.
+Chronic low-grade inflammation is increasingly recognized as a contributor to weight gain and metabolic dysfunction.
 Inflammation can block insulin signaling, promote fat storage, and disrupt the hormones that regulate appetite.

 Appetite and Satiety Effects